marixel/jina-vault/ATP.md

 STARTI [Q] What is the equation for ATP hydrolysis?
 ENDI
   - STARTI [A] ATP^-4 + H2O → ADP^-3 + HPO4^-2 ENDI

-STARTI [Q] What is the free energy change in ATP hydrolysis?
+Q: What is the free energy change in ATP hydrolysis?
 ENDI
   - STARTI [A] The free energy change in ATP hydrolysis is negative, indicating a catabolic and exergonic reaction.
 ENDI

-STARTI [Q] Where does ATP originate?
+ Q:Where does ATP originate?
 ENDI
-  - STARTI [A] ATP is autotrophic in nature and is produced by the body after taking in raw materials.
+	A: ATP is autotrophic in nature and is produced by the body after taking in raw materials.
 ENDI

 Q: How does ATP release energy?
 	A: ATP releases energy by breaking its high-energy bonds, leading to the formation of ADP and inorganic phosphate.

 Q: What happens when an extra phosphate is added to ADP?
 	A: it may become an inorganic phosphate